 Today, I have the perfect summery treat for you.
 No-bake whipped coffee cheesecake bars, my friends.
 I do bake the crumb crust for a few minutes, but the filling and topping are both no-bake.
 And as a bonus, you can serve this coffee dessert refrigerated or frozen.

-Whipped coffee, beaten coffee, or the TikTok buzzword of 2020, Dalgona coffee, brings an intense coffee flavor to the whipped cream topping while the coffee cheesecake layer has a bit milder coffee flavor.
-When taken all together, this no-bake cheesecake has tons of coffee flavor.
+Whipped coffee, beaten coffee, or Dalgona coffee brings an intense coffee flavor to the whipped cream topping while the coffee cheesecake layer has a milder coffee flavor.
+When taken all together, this no-bake cheesecake packs in a ton of coffee flavor.

 For ease of browsing, you can find all my cheesecake recipes in one place.
 Thanks so much for visiting!